koseidiamond/KoseiHelper/README.md

 # Controllers

+### Counter/Slider Bar Controller
+Displays a customizable UI bar that shows the value of a counter/slider (integer/float) between 0 and a max value.
+This bar can render with the chosen color or with a custom image.
 ### Flag/Counter Refill Controller
 Allows customization of the flags/counters and hair color that Flag/Counter Refills give.
 ### IRL Controller